jbiddulph/safehouse/DOMAIN_PARKING_SETUP.md

 When you're ready to use the domain for the full app:

-1. Remove or comment out the redirect rules in `netlify.toml`
+1. Remove your domain from the `parkedDomains` array in `server/middleware/domain-parking.ts`
 2. Redeploy
 3. Your domain will now show the full SafeHouse application